jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 cd /Volumes/boot
 echo gpu_mem=16 >> config.txt
 ```
-If you wish to connect to your raspberry pi you need to set this up now by editing the `/boot/wpa_supplicant.conf` file with your wifi and country 2 letter code (here DE for Germany):
+If you wish to connect to your raspberry pi over wifi you need to set this up now by editing the `/boot/wpa_supplicant.conf` file with your wifi and country 2 letter code (here DE for Germany):
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1